Gingerbread Cheesecake

 Make the gingerbread crust

-Press the mixture firmly into the pan, packing the bottom and about 1 inch up the sides using the bottom of a flat glass for even pressure.
+Press the mixture firmly into the bottom and slightly up the sides of the prepared pan.

 -